-(1) Students must register for every piece of module-specific assessment by a date set by the board of examiners in accordance with the provisions set out by the board of examiners.

-(2) A student can only be admitted to module-specific assessment if he/she:

-- 1. is enrolled at the University of Tübingen in the relevant Master's program, and - 2. has not lost the right to be examined in the relevant Master's program or in a comparable degree program at an institution of higher education, and - 3. has not failed, with no option to repeat, a Master's or final examination in the relevant degree program or in a comparable degree program at an institution of higher education, and - 4. meets any further necessary prerequisites set out in the Special Provisions.
+- (1) Students must register for every piece of module-specific assessment by a date set by the board of examiners in accordance with the provisions set out by the board of examiners. - (2) A student can only be admitted to module-specific assessment if he/she: - 1. is enrolled at the University of Tübingen in the relevant Master's program, and - 2. has not lost the right to be examined in the relevant Master's program or in a comparable degree program at an institution of higher education, and - 3. has not failed, with no option to repeat, a Master's or final examination in the relevant degree program or in a comparable degree program at an institution of higher education, and - 4. meets any further necessary prerequisites set out in the Special Provisions.

-Comparable degree programs are (including the corresponding teaching degree programs in their tiered structure) Bachelor of Physics, Master of Physics, teaching-degree programs in Physics, diplomas of Physics; the board of examiners will decide on the comparability of other degree programs.
+Comparable degree programs are (including the corresponding teaching degree programs in their tiered structure) Bachelor of Mathematics, Master of Mathematics, Bachelor of Physics, Master of Physics, teaching-degree programs in Mathematics, teaching-degree programs in Physics, diplomas of Mathematics, diplomas of Physics; the board of examiners will decide on the comparability of other degree programs.

-(3) The board of examiners will decide on admission to a piece of module-specific assessment.
+- (3) The board of examiners will decide on admission to a piece of module-specific assessment.
 If admission is denied, the student will receive written notification of this within four weeks.
 This notification must include reasons for the denial and instructions on the right to appeal.
-Admission will be denied if:

-- 1. the requirements set out in (2) are not met, or - 2. the application is incomplete and the missing documents were not submitted on time.
+Admission will be denied if: - 1. the requirements set out in (2) are not met, or - 2. the application is incomplete and the missing documents were not submitted on time.